I’ve spent so little time in my studio this year that I’ve been jokingly calling it “the cave of forgotten craft”.

 I can feel the desire to get back into it rising in me, which is a relief, because I was wondering if the yen had gone altogether.

 The other day I went into the cave of forgotten craft and it was a scene frozen in time of a busy and yes, untidy, person making several different things at once with a happy mess strewn around.

 I went in there, opened the window, pottered around tidying and remembering long forgotten projects and just kind of steeped in this abandoned part of of myself.

-I was glad to feel it, because it reminds me of how a lot of people feel about their creativity, which enables me to be compassionate.
 When I teach journaling workshops, people often arrive like this – the desire for creativity is there, but there is a whole lot of ‘stuff’ in the way of their leaping in – fear, uncertainty, self-consciousness.
 The way through that is gentle baby-step exercises or as my friend Johanna calls it “throat-clearing”.

 Anyway, it was good to hang out in there.
 I’ve aired it out.
 I’ve tidied it.
 I’ve mooched.
 I emptied the rubbish bins and dusted the surfaces.

 Next time I go in there I might even…..make something.